JuliaStats/Survival.jl/docs/src/events.md

 In this case the event time is *right censored*; the true event time is unknown, all you know is that it exceeds the observed time.

-To conveniently store right censored data, two types are provided for convenience.
+A dedicated type is provided to conveniently store right censored data.

 ```@docs
 Survival.EventTime
-Survival.EventTimeVector
 ```